-- Sections of the public space have to act as a floodable landscape and work as a flood water retention basin during flood event.
-Flood water from surrounding areas have to flow to this space, where it can be safely managed.
-From the public space, water will be then safely managed through ground infiltration and discharge in the Mahakam River through a swale. - The retention basin will be filled with sand during dry season; residents will be able to collect this sand and sandbags from the public space to protect their houses ahead of the flood.
-Basically the space will function as sand storage and local residents will be able to access sand stored here to form sandbag to protect their properties.
-The community will therefore actively engaged in the management of the public space and its preparation towards a flood event. - Low-tech tactics in existing and proposed public spaces, including streetscapes, will facilitate the management and dispersion of flood waters.
-The network of public spaces will direct flood water from high ground towards the proposed public space, which will act as a retention basin, and in second instance from the public space to the river when it will be safe to do so. - Rainwater will be harvested through shelter structures included in the space and stored in water tanks on site.
+- Rainwater will be harvested through shelter structures included in the space and stored in water tanks on site.
 Access to clean water will also be fundamental during the recovery phase of the flood as well as to support the day-to-day life of the community. - The public space will be fitted with ancillary items to support the recovery and also the day-to-day life of the local communities.
 Wind turbines and solar panels will facilitate the production of affordable electricity.
-Access to an off-grid power source will be strategic for the recovery phase after the flood. - Landscaping of the public space will be realised as an edible landscape.
-The inclusion of greenery will have positive effects on the local microclimate and provide access to green areas for thelocal community, with benefits for their mental health.
+Access to an off-grid power source will be strategic for the recovery phase after the flood. - Landscaping of the public space will be realisedrealized as an edible landscape.
+The inclusion of greenery will have positive effects on the local microclimate and provide access to green areas for the local community, with benefits for their mental health.
 The edible landscape will be a feature engaging the local community daily, through production and harvest of produce.
-This feature will also assist recovery providing access to fresh food or to mean to produce fresh food in the recovery phase of the flood. - The public space will also be fitted with component for composting and wet waste management.
-Areas will be dedicated to safe recycling of materials and these materials will also implemented to improve and expand this public space.
+This feature will also assist recovery providing access to fresh food or to mean to produce fresh food in the recovery phase of the flood. - The public space will also be fitted with components for composting and wet waste management.
+Areas will be dedicated to safe recycling of materials and these materials will also be implemented to improve and expand this public space. - The space will provide areas to support social entrepreneurship, with a specific focus on women and minorities.